cse403-fitquest/fitquest/documentation/userDoc.md

 4. Customize Your Avatar:

-    - Visit the "Profile" section to change your avatar's appearance and upgrade attributes as you level up.
+    - Visit the "Profile" section to change your avatar's items and upgrade attributes as you level up.

 **Work in Progress:**